 Collaboration - more we, less me.
 Everyday our teams work together with one purpose in mind - Best Care, Every Person, Every Time.
 We get to know our community/clients/residents/patients and understand the special things that can bring joy.
-A tasty meal delivered fresh to the table or to your door, a clean, warm room, cheery, smiling faces and soft hands to ease your pain.

 Accountability - own it, do it.
 We all have our part to play to ensure the continued success of MHS.
 Each role is valued, as each person contributes to the day-to-day organisational functions, reporting, support, transparency and compliance.
 This is the area where some will glaze over and sometimes not understand the critical link of accountability to ensure that we can all hold our heads up with pride.
 We will keep asking the questions as advocates for our people and maintain the transparency so that we can be clearly seen.